-INOUTRER.
+INQUIRER.

-Globes for Schools.
+Globes for Schools

-Mr. Editor :- 1 wish through your columns to call the attention of Teachers and Direc tors to the following facts : 1.
+Mr. Editor: -1 wish through your columns to call the attention of Teachers and Direc tors to the following facts: 1.
 No person of ordinary intelligence doubts the utility of having Geography taught in our schools.

-2. It requires altogether extraordinary skill to enable a teacher to give proper, intelligible explanations of some of the fundamental globe.
-3. Cheap globes, costing only \$1.50, delivered in Lewistown, can be procured, which would greatly increase the teacher's success in explaining, and the pupil's in comprehending Mathematical Geo ding Mathematical Geography.
-4. In almost every district this amount can be raised, even in these hard times, by prop or, intelligent appeals to the common sense and generosity of school patrons.
-5. To derive much benefit from globes this winter, it will be necessary to take immediate action.
+2. It requires altogether extraordinary skill

+globe.
+3. Cheap globes, costing only \$1.50, delivered in Lewistown, can be procured, which would greatly increase the teacher's success in explaining, and the pupil's in comprehending Mathematical Geography.

+4. In almost every district this amount can be raised, even in these hard times, by prop er, intelligent appeals to the common sens and generosity of school patrons.

+5. To derive much benefit from globes this winter, it will be necessary to take immediate

-I have ascertained the terms on which globes can be obtained from the Holbrook Ap paratus Company, and the price is as I have teachers and those interested in the prosperity of schools act in this matter speedily ?
-Please let me hear immediately from every one who wishes a globe at this price-from those whose names I have, as well as others; and. if you please, send along the requisite money.
+I have ascertained the terms on which globes can be obtained from the Holbrook Ap paratus Company, and the price is as I have stated above, instead of one dollar.
+Will not teachers and those interested in the prosperiof schools act in this matter speedily?
+Please let me hear immediately from every one who wishes a globe at this price-from those whose names I have, as well as others; and, if you please, send along the requisite money.
 AZARIAH SMITH.